ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/static_memory_optimization.md

 +---------------------+-------+-------+-------+
 ```

-Even if you are no longer testing your program, the `features/frameworks` module includes the Mbed OS test tools.
+The `features/frameworks` module includes the Mbed OS test tools, even if you are no longer testing your program.
 Because of this, you are building one of our test harnesses into every binary.
 [Removing this module](https://github.com/ARMmbed/mbed-os/pull/2559) saves a significant amount of RAM and flash memory.

 ##### `Printf` and UART